NREL/reV-tutorial/tutorial_02_setting_up/README.md

 # Getting Started - Installing reV

-The simplest way to install reV and it's supporting packages ([PySAM](https://github.com/NREL/pysam), [rex](https://github.com/NREL/rex), & [NRWAL](https://github.com/NREL/NRWAL)) is to create a virtual environment and install rev with pip.
+Installation instructions are outlined in the reV repository, but we'll review them here to make sure you get it.
+The simplest way to install reV and it's supporting packages ([PySAM](https://github.com/NREL/pysam), [rex](https://github.com/NREL/rex), [reVX](https://github.com/NREL/reVX), & [NRWAL](https://github.com/NREL/NRWAL)) is to create a virtual environment and install rev with pip.
+This requires a Python 3 installation, which uses a different process for each operating system.
+In case you need help with that, OS-dependent installation instructions can be found [here](https://wiki.python.org/moin/BeginnersGuide/Download).

+Unix:
 ```
 mkdir -p ~/envs
 python3 -m venv ~/envs/rev